Applying for Plant Breeders' Rights: 3 part process

 Part 3: grant of rights

-The Office will notify the applicant when the variety is eligible for grant of rights and will require that a confirmation of grant of rights information form be completed at that time.
+The Plant Breeders' Rights (PBR) Office will notify the applicant when the variety is eligible for grant of rights and will require that a confirmation of grant of rights information form and fee be provided at that time.
 A variety will be eligible for grant of rights after the examination process has been completed and all of the criteria for Plant Breeders' Rights have been met.

-- Assignment of Plant Breeders' Rights form (to be used after the variety has been granted rights in Canada, where applicable)
+- Assignment of Plant Breeders' Rights form (to be used when a change in holder occurs after the variety has been granted rights in Canada, where applicable)

 - Date modified: